On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Unified Representation of Pairwise Causal Constraints

-Theorem~\ref{thm:nbr_set_const} is an extension of Lemma~2 in~\citet{fang2020bgida} for all pairwise causal constraints.
+Theorem~\ref{thm:nbr_set_const} extends Lemma~2 in~\citet{fang2020bgida} to all pairwise causal constraints.
 Analogue to Definition~\ref{interpretbg:reseqclassdef}, we can define the restricted Markov equivalence class $[\mathcal{G}^*, \mathcal{K}]$ induced by a CPDAG $\mathcal{G}^*$ and a set $\mathcal{K}$ of DCCs over ${\bf V}(\mathcal{G}^*)$, as the subset of $[{\cal G^*}]$ in which every DAG satisfies all DCCs in $\mathcal{K}$.
 Likewise, the MPDAG of a non-empty $[\mathcal{G}^*, \mathcal{K}]$ can also be defined analogously to Definition~\ref{interpretbg:mpdagresclass}.
-Given a CPDAG and a set of pairwise causal constraints, Theorem~\ref{thm:nbr_set_const} proves that there is a set of DCCs which induces the same restricted Markov equivalence class as the set of pairwise causal constraints induces.
+Given a CPDAG and a set of pairwise causal constraints, Theorem~\ref{thm:nbr_set_const} proves that there is a set of DCCs which induces the same restricted Markov equivalence class as the original constraints.

 From Theorem~\ref{thm:nbr_set_const}, the global path constraints are transformed to the local ones that only put constraints on the edges between $X$ and its neighbors.
-An polynomial time algorithm proposed by \citet[Algorithm~2]{fang2021local} can be used to find critical sets, so we can efficiently obtain the equivalent DCCs from a given CPDAG and pairwise causal constraints.
+A polynomial-time algorithm proposed by \citet[Algorithm~2]{fang2021local} can be used to find critical sets, so we can efficiently obtain the equivalent DCCs from a given CPDAG and pairwise causal constraints.

+{We remark that any pairwise causal constraint can be equivalently transformed into a set of DCCs, but not vice versa.
+That is, not every set of DCCs can be translated back into pairwise causal constraints.
+An illustrative example is provided in Figure~\ref{fig:not}, where the DCC $B \tor \{A, C\}$ is not equivalent to any combination of pairwise causal constraints.
+This example demonstrates that DCCs can encode more information than pairwise constraints.
+Assuming that a set of DCCs can be translated back into pairwise causal constraints, Appendix~\ref{sec:sec:from} presents a method for obtaining an equivalent set of pairwise causal constraints.}

 \begin{example} Consider the CPDAG ${\cal G}^*$ shown in Figure~\ref{fig:1-1}.
 Recall that $\mathbf{C}_{AY}(\mathcal{G}^*)=\{B, C\}$ and $\mathbf{C}_{DY}(\mathcal{G}^*)=\{A, X\}$.
 Suppose that $A\longarrownot\dashrightarrow Y$ holds for the underlying DAG, then by Theorem~\ref{thm:nbr_set_const}, $B\tor A$ and $C\tor A$ holds.
 Since $B\tor A \iff B\to A$ and $C\tor A \iff C\to A$, we can represent $A\longarrownot\dashrightarrow Y$ graphically by orienting $B \to A$ and $C\to A$ in ${\cal G}^*$.
 Furthermore, if $D \dashrightarrow Y$ holds, then by Theorem~\ref{thm:nbr_set_const} we equivalently have $D\tor \{A, X\}$, meaning that $D$ is a direct cause of $A$ or $X$ in the underlying DAG.
 Figures \ref{fig:1-4} to \ref{fig:1-6} enumerate three possible orientations of the edges $D-A$ and $D-X$ in ${\cal G}^*$ with the constraint $D\tor \{A, X\}$.
 For any DAG in $[{\cal G}^*, D\dashrightarrow Y]$, the edge orientations of $D-A$ and $D-X$ must be one of the three possibilities shown in Figures \ref{fig:1-4} to \ref{fig:1-6}.
 Conversely, every DAG in $[{\cal G}^*]$ whose edges between $D$ and $\{A, X\}$ are identical to one of the configurations shown in Figures \ref{fig:1-4} to \ref{fig:1-6} must satisfy the constraint $D\dashrightarrow Y$. \end{example}